7homasjames/AutoGen-Bot/README.md

-# RAGQuery
+#  Agwntic AI-Powered Insurance Processing

 ## Overview
-**RAGQuery** combines the power of Retrieval-Augmented Generation (RAG) with SQL query generation to offer a seamless experience for retrieving and querying data.
+**Agentic AI RAGQuery** combines the power of Agentic Retrieval-Augmented Generation (RAG) with SQL query generation to offer a seamless experience for retrieving and querying data.
 This application enables users to:

 1. Generate SQL queries from natural language questions.
 2. Perform retrieval-augmented question answering from indexed CSV and PDF documents.